On this Page:

 Program Management, Policy Development and Analysis Staff

-Deputy Director: (Vacant)
+Deputy Director: Michael Lee (Acting)

 Provides leadership and manages strategic and long-range program planning, budget development, financial management, performance monitoring, internal control reviews, human resource analysis, information management, resource control, and other administrative services such as records management, Freedom of Information Act coordination, facilities coordination, and management of principal correspondence.
 Provides direction and coordination of general administrative matters, and information management and technology functions and responsibilities delegated to the office.
 Reviews and recommends general administrative procedures.
 Provides independent review of office policy papers and issues to ensure completeness, promptness, accuracy, and adherence to agency and office policy.

 Deputy Director: Rebecca Richardson

 Develops policies and programs related to regulatory policy and licensing reviews for cyber security, safeguards, and physical security of NRG-licensed facilities and NRG-licensed material.
 Activities include conducting required reviews of licensee and applicant submitted security-related plans (cyber, physical protection, contingency, and training & qualification plans); and licensing activities (e.g., processing 10 CFR 50.90 submittals, 10 CFR 70.34 submittals, and exemption requests).
 Coordinates with the Division of Security Operations to ensure that all aspects of policy, oversight, and threat information are integrated into technical support activities to deter and protect against threats of cyber, radiological sabotage and theft or diversion of special nuclear material.